 The relevant procedure leads to a judgement, which either rejects the claim or, if final, is directly enforceable.

-The National Committee for Human Rights (NCHR) was recently set up under the Paris Principles as a body providing advice to the government on matters of human rights.
+The National Commission for Human Rights (National Commission for Human Rights) is an independent advisory body to the State on the protection of human rights, which was established in accordance with the United Nations and the Paris Principles.
 It comprises members designated by thirty-two bodies (independent authorities, university faculties of law and sciences, trade unions, NGOs, political parties and ministries).